-The way in which traffic class grouping SCs are modelled applies equally to point-to-point CAs (with only only two real ports as members of the CA), group CAs (with three or more real ports as members), and multi-access LANs (where the members of each CA comprise one real port and one virtual port).
+The way in which traffic class grouping SCs are modelled applies equally to point-to-point CAs (with only two real ports as members of the CA), group CAs (with three or more real ports as members), and multi-access LANs24 (where the members of each CA comprise one real port and one virtual port).
 This note focuses on the first of these, as it is likely to:

-- -be the most common, - -raise more questions than the second as it confers group CA attributes on a point-to-point relationship,
+- -be the most common, - -raise more questions than the second as it confers group CA attributes on a point-to-point relationship, - -answer the major points that arise in the last and most complex case.

-$^{25}$ Each cipher suite specifies how the 16-octet block oriented AES is used to encode a longer sequence of octets and how that sequence is composed from the fields of the SecTag and the original frame data.
+$^{^{22}}$ Each cipher suite specifies how the 16-octet block oriented AES is used to encode a longer sequence of octets and how that sequence is composed from the fields of the SecTag and the original frame data.

-&lt;sup>26Implementations processing at 100 Gb/s or more were reported some years ago.
+23Implementations processing at 100 Gb/s or more were reported some years ago.

-&lt;sup>27See IEEE 802.1AE-2006 clause 11.8.
+24See IEEE 802.1AE-2006 clause 11.8.